studentkittens/lncs-pandoc/paper.md

 keywords: YubiKey, two-factor-authentication, one-time password, token,
           it-security, U2F
 abstract: |
-        Security of passwords and authentication issues in general becomes more and more important nowadays.
+        Security of passwords and authentication issues in general became more and more important nowadays.
 Everybody wants to secure their online identity and access to personal data.
-Two-factor authentication adds an extra layer of security to common username and password authentication.
+Two-factor authentication adds an extra layer of security to the common username and password authentication.
         The hardware token YubiKey supports two-factor authentication.
-This paper gives an introduction to YubiKey technology and applications.
+This paper gives an introduction to YubiKey technology and its applications.
 ---

 \pagestyle{plain}